-What we do if you choose to tell us about your experience of our grant service (Relevant for organisations that write up case studies)
+What we do if you choose to tell us about your experience of our grant service

 Where grant recipients have provided information about their experience of applying for a grant, by whatever means, we will explain what the information will be used for and whether it will be held anonymously or not/ or it will always be used anonymously unless you agree otherwise.
 For example, to write case studies which can be used in our communications including PR and media activity, digital and social media, campaigning, fundraising materials and internal communications, to help us raise awareness of our mission.
 We would never use your story without obtaining your consent first; we would always contact you to discuss the use of your story in further detail each time.

 - If you have any questions or comments about our privacy practices or this Privacy Statement

 - If you want to make use of any of the above rights, or other rights that you may have in relation to your personal data

 - If you wish to view our full Data Protection Policy